 Titan vs. Bauer: production, fabrics, manufacturing, and sustainability

-Much of Titan’s product line is made entirely in the USA.
+All of Titan’s product line is made entirely in the USA.
 No matter the product, all of Titan’s cut-resistant Titanotex™ materials are made in North Carolina from advanced yarns and ultimately knit to a final textile in California.
 Manufacturing is based in St. Paul, Minnesota.
 Titan has secondary manufacturing partners based in Colombia, a free trade partner with the United States.
 Titan pays only for products, not for tariffs.
-Additionally, Titan’s US-based supply chain and stringent sustainability requirements for its partners, means you are wearing the most sustainable, eco-friendly cut protection available.
-Rejecting the status quo of overseas production, Titan stands alone in its locally-produced philosophy.
+Additionally, Titan’s US-based supply chain and sustainability standards for its partners reflect its commitment to responsible manufacturing and long-lasting performance.

 • Titan body and sleeve: 87% Poly, 13% Lycra, 4.16oz